Niclai/FDM-Flat-Finder-App/README.md

 All the listings are externally saved and fetched from a ***mongo Database***.
 This ensures real time updates to the data being displayed on the website.

 ### Features:
--WatchList page specific to consultants
+- WatchList page specific to consultants
--Real time data fetching
+- Real time data fetching
--Rent application Forms/Submit a property for listing form -Login system for consultants
+- Rent application Forms/Submit a property for listing form
+- Login system for consultants

 ## Technologies used:
 React, Javascript, CSS, BootStrap, Python